gstroup/apimocker/README.md

 ## Versions
 ### 0.1.6
 New config file format was introduced, allowing for custom content-types and more fine grained control over services.
+### 0.1.8
+New "switch" feature added, allowing different responses based on a request parameter.

 ## Contributors
 Run "grunt watch" in the root "apimocker" directory to start the grunt watch task.
 This will run JSHint and mocha tests.